smcmahon/Products.PloneFormGen/Products/PloneFormGen/README.txt

 Klein's ScriptableFields bundle: http://plone.org/products/scriptablefields/ (automatically loaded if you install via Python package).

+Five, version 1.4+.
+If you're using Plone 2.5.x, it's likely that the version of Zope is in the 2.9.x line and you'll need to upgrade Five.
+In 3.x+ the default version of Five shipped with Zope should suffice.

 Encryption of e-mail requires the Gnu Privacy Guard, GnuPG, also known as gpg.
 See README_GPG.txt for details.